Frequently Asked Questions

 How do deposits work?

-To make an appointment there is a deposit of $175.
+To make an appointment with me there is a deposit of $100.
 The deposit is applied to the cost of the tattoo on the day that it is completed unless there is a less than 72 hour cancellation or a no-show (unless an emergency).
-The deposit is collected on the day of the consultation (cash or card).

 Since it is a process of 2-5 months to get booked it’s very rare that someone doesn’t show up for an appointment or has to cancel at the last minute.
 When it does happen I have to take the deposit to cover my time and this is why: